flecsi/flecsi/doc/sphinx/user/execution.rst

 ++++++++++++++++++++++

 In FleCSI, tasks can return values through `futures`.
-A future represents the result of a task that might not yet be completed.
+A future represents the result of a task that might not yet have completed.
 The value is available only after the task is actually executed.
 This asynchronous behavior allows for flexible execution ordering.